LinuxSailorTech/Rules-of-Tech-Support/index.md

 <p><strong>Rule T31B</strong> - Drivers using hardware [heavy machinery] are also a real threat.
 Backhoes/diggers have a magnetic attraction to fiber optics and the drivers have an innate ability to find optical fiber.
 See <strong>Link</strong> L4.</p>

-<h2>Rule T32 - Third-Party IT will make configuration overhauls without notifying your company&#39;s IT Dept, and then blame your company for problems caused by their configuration mishap.</h2>
+<h2>Rule T32 - Third-Party IT will make configuration overhauls without notifying your company's IT Dept, and then blame your company for problems caused by their configuration mishap.</h2>

-<h2>Rule T33 - No is the answer for every request as long as it&#39;s plausible.</h2>
+<h2>Rule T33 - No is the answer for every request as long as it's plausible.</h2>

 <h2>Rule T34 - Users will be a lot more cautious if they have to pay upfront.
 Make sure they pay upfront for as much as you can.</h2>